-People will not be notified directly when they are blocked, and we will not discuss on social media the reasons for a block being put in place.
+People will not be notified directly when they are blocked or when comments are hidden or deleted, and we will not discuss on social media the reasons for any action taken.

 If you are blocked from interacting with the council on social media and believe the action has been taken in error, please contact us by email with the details and we will look into what has happened.